 How to avoid installation of potentially unwanted applications?

 Software should not be downloaded (or installed) through third party downloaders (or installers), Peer-to-Peer networks like eMule, torrent clients, unofficial pages, and so on.
 We recommend to download it using only official websites and direct download links.
 Furthermore, if a setup contains "Custom", "Advanced" and other similar settings, then they should not be left unchecked.
 They often contain offers to download or install unwanted software that can be dismissed before completing download or installation process.
 Intrusive ads (especially when displayed on shady pages) redirect people to potentially untrustworthy sites or download, install unwanted apps.
 For these reasons it is recommended not to trust and click them.
 Also, we recommend to uninstall all unwanted extensions, plug-ins or add-ons that are installed on a browser and programs of this kind that are installed on a computer.
-If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with PUAs, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Appearance of PC Optimizer Pro application (GIF):

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - STEP 1.
 Uninstall deceptive applications using Control Panel.

 - STEP 2.
 Remove rogue extensions from Google Chrome.